BrhnAlc/moviee-app/README.md

 Hi I'm Burhan 👋.
 Welcome to my movie-app project

-In this project, users can log in and register and search for any book they want.
-They can also review the book details
+In this project,  It offers users basic features such as searching for movies and getting detailed information.

 Live Link of the Project